area9innovation/flow9/tools/flowc/backends/wasm/readme.md

 TODO:
-- ref counting for locals, parameters.
-Deref counters when locals, parameters go out of scope, except for the final values of all control flow constructs.

-- Support int/double to string cast

-- Stitch the JS-side runtime together somehow, rather than hardcode in fiWriteHostTemplateFile.
-  Consider to define some kind of DSL that allows us to reference and refine the haxe runtime, and automatically build the bridge functions that connects the two worlds.
+- JS runtime
   Extend "decode_data(address :int, typedescriptor : int) -> Object" function in the JS world which reads memory and converts to JS value.
-  Write "convertJSToWasm(obj : Object, typedescriptor : int) -> int" functio nin the JS world, which allocates memory in Wasm, and writes the value there.
+  Write "convertJSToWasm(obj : Object, typedescriptor : int) -> int" function nin the JS world, which allocates memory in Wasm, and writes the value there.

-- Implement polymorphism.
-At first, add implicit conversion to/from flow type when not already flow

-- Improve memory allocator.
-Use fixed-size regions with bitmaps to mark usage

 - Optimize switch to not copy the body for default case

+- Fix fusion.flow - typing is very complex there, requires tricks to get done

 - Escape analysis to keep things on stack